Postgraduate Scholarship Scheme – Faculty of Engineering and Physical Sciences

-- hold an offer from The University of Manchester for an eligible master’s course starting in September 2015.
-All one-year full-time master’s courses are eligible except for postgraduate diplomas, postgraduate certificates, MPhil and integrated master’s, and courses funded by other public bodies (such as PGCE, or NHS-funded courses);
+- be holding an offer from The University of Manchester for an eligible master’s course In the Faculty of Engineering and Physical Sciences starting in September 2015.
+All one-year full-time master’s courses are eligible except for postgraduate diplomas, postgraduate certificates and integrated master’s;

 - be domiciled in the UK or EU and eligible to pay fees at the home rate;